New York Off the Beaten Path: Lewiston, Niagara’s Hidden Gem

 Here awaits not only history’s vast arc but also vibrant arts and culture, as well as a thriving community.

 So come discover Lewiston, the “most historic square mile in America.”
-Discover this centuries-old village and surrounding small town close to, but equally different from, world-famous Niagara Falls and big-city Buffalo.
+Discover a centuries-old village and surrounding small town close to, but equally different from, world-famous Niagara Falls and big-city Buffalo.

-Come explore, experience, be inspired by New York off the beaten path.
+Come explore, experience, and be inspired by New York off the beaten path.

 New York State Off the Beaten Path: Lewiston Map